X11 forwarding is a special case of remote tunneling.

 By default, X11 forwarding is off.

-To test that X11 forwarding works, use the XWindow Manager.
+To test that X11 forwarding works on Windows, use the XWindow Manager.
 Log into the remote system and type

 xclock &.
 This starts an X clock program that can be used for testing the forwarding connection.